 Risso's dolphin is present in the entire Mediterranean and is considered a regular inhabitant although abundance is unknown (Notarbartolo di Sciara and Birkun, 2010).
 In the Mediterranean Risso's dolphin is mostly encountered in deep pelagic waters, in particular over steep shelf slopes and submarine canyons (Gaspari, 2004; Azzellino et al., 2008; Gómez de Segura et al., 2008).
 Furthermore, Gaspari (2004) found out that distribution of Risso's dolphin is not a function of depth but rather of the habitat.
 She showed that Risso's dolphins have preferences for areas with higher depth and slope gradient where the continental slope was deeper and steeper suggesting a feeding specialization.
-Analysis of stomach contents of stranded Risso's dolphins indicate that species is feeding mostly with cephalopods inhabiting oceanic waters over the steep continental slope (Podestà and Meotti, 1991; Wurtz et al., 1992).
+Analysis of stomach contents of stranded Risso's dolphins indicate that slope (Podestà and Meotti, 1991; Wurtz et al., 1992).
 Analysis of Blanco et al. (2006) show that Risso's dolphins feed on cephalopods on the middle slope (600-800m depth).

-Figure 13 Map of strandings and sighting of Risso's dolphins during aerial surveys in 2010 and 2013
+Sightings and strandings of Risso's dolphin in the Adriatic Sea (1905 - 2013) Figure 13 Map of strandings and sighting of Risso's dolphins during aerial surveys in 2010 and 2013